 WITH THE EXPLOSION OF THE DIGITALIZATION OF THE ECONOMY AND DATA EXCHANGES, THE HEALTH CRISIS HAS CONFIRMED THE GROWTH OF THE SPATIAL AND ENVIRONMENTAL FOOTPRINT OF DATA CENTERS IN THE PARIS REGION (ÎLE-DE-FRANCE), AS EVERYWHERE IN THE WORLD.
-WHEREAS LOCAL ADMINISTRATIONS ARE SEEKING A BETTER COMPREHENSION OF DATA CENTERS, EXPERIMENTS CONDUCTED IN EUROPE MAKE IT POSSIBLE TO ENRICH REFLECTIONS ON A HOSTING STRATEGY ADAPTED TO THE ÎLE-DE-FRANCE.
+WHEREAS LOCAL ADMINISTRATIONS ARE SEEKING A BETTER COMPREHENSION OF DATA CENTERS, EXPERIMENTS CONDUCTED IN EUROPE MAKE IT POSSIBLE TO ENRICH REFLECTIONS ON A HOSTING STRATEGY ADAPTED TO THE PARIS REGION.

-electricity distribution networks have had to deal with ever-growing requests for siting and connection.
-In 2020, Dublin outstripped Paris in the leading quartet of cities hosting this industry1.
-London, Dublin, Frankfurt and Amsterdam are each planning to dedicate 1,000 MW (1 GW) to data centers before 20232.
-Particularly concerned by this growth, the Île-de-France now has a third of all the data centers in metropolitan France, that is, some 120 infrastructures set up according to economic opportunities and the availability of land and energy, with no overall coordination.
+Since the late 2000s, local administrations and managers of European transmission and electricity distribution networks have had to deal with ever-growing requests for siting and connection.
+In 2020, Dublin outstripped Paris in the leading quartet of cities hosting this industry.
+London, Dublin, Frankfurt and Amsterdam are each planning to dedicate 1,000 MW (1 GW) to data centers before 2023.
+Particularly concerned by this growth, the Paris region now has a third of all the data centers in metropolitan France, that is, some 120 infrastructures set up according to economic opportunities and the availability of land and energy, with no overall coordination.
 For the public actors and electricity operators, the concern is to better anticipate and plan digital storage, without putting the brakes on the region's economic attractiveness.
 In Europe, some countries are more proactive than others in terms of regulating siting and energy consumption.
 Confronted with this constant growth, several territories have already sounded the alarm.
 Several metropolitan regions, Amsterdam and Stockholm in particular, have imposed heavy restrictions, while others, like Dublin, have opted for less regulation.